hard-nett/docs/docs/guides/network/ibc/relay/basic-ibc-overview.md

 ## IBC Transport Layer

 The transport layer consists of 4 specific items:
+- light clients
+- connection
+- channels
+- ports

 ### Light Clients
 IBC clients are able to track and effeciently vverify the validity of cross-chain transactions, without the need for an intermediary.
 A client can be associated with any number of connections to a counterparty chain.

 #### Client State
+- proofs - block of recent proof must be in a light client state.

 **IF A CLIENT IS NOT UPDATED WITHIN THE `TrustingPeriod`, THE CLIENT WILL EXPIRE**